acrolinx/acrolinx-proxy-sample/java/servlet/README.md

 ## Configure Acrolinx Java Servlet Example

-Configure the Acrolinx server address, user name and single sign-on password in the file web.xml.
-The parameter names are "acrolinxServer, username and secret".
+Configure the Acrolinx server address, user name, and single sign-on password in the file web.xml.
+The parameter names are `acrolinxServer`, `username` and `secret`.

 ## Run Servlet in IDE